oldmartijntje/Python-toolkit/testdata generator/readme.md

 - [Navigator](#navigator)

 a default file for extra defaults, if you always use a specific data format, you can define it there without making the input.json hard to read

-print every 1000/ 100 replacements on how many have been replaced, and how many are left.

 Making the following types:
 - datetime